ppy/osu-wiki/news/2026/2026-04-09-osutaiko-world-cup-2026-quarterfinals-recap.md

     </video>
 </div>

-With ::{ flag=FR }:: [YaniFR](https://osu.ppy.sh/users/11260982)’s infamous full-singletap playstyle allowing him to be comfortable on the otherwise insane patterns of the ending, he secured one of the craziest-looking FCs of the tournament, and made the difference in a huge win.
+With ::{ flag=FR }:: [YaniFR](https://osu.ppy.sh/users/11260982)'s infamous full-singletap playstyle allowing him to be comfortable on the otherwise insane patterns of the ending, he secured one of the craziest-looking FCs of the tournament, and made the difference in a huge win.

 Malaysia seemed to get some stability back with a double FC on [uynet - Lunar Eclipse](https://osu.ppy.sh/beatmapsets/2530668#taiko/5593610) (HR2), before France secured 3 match points with a close call on [CHON - Splash](https://osu.ppy.sh/beatmapsets/2530697#taiko/5593663) (NM2) that came down to a **score difference of 3,234** due to some misses on the final pattern!

-The first map of the comeback would have to be [Curiowave - Ghost In Memory](https://osu.ppy.sh/beatmapsets/2530687#taiko/5593649) (NM5), which worked out for Malaysia, followed by France’s final pick of [Mili - Peach Pit and Cyanide](https://osu.ppy.sh/beatmapsets/2530705#taiko/5593692) (FM1) where they were broken **by just over 10,000 points**!
+The first map of Malaysia's comeback would have to be [Curiowave - Ghost In Memory](https://osu.ppy.sh/beatmapsets/2530687#taiko/5593649) (NM5), which worked out for them, followed by France’s final pick of [Mili - Peach Pit and Cyanide](https://osu.ppy.sh/beatmapsets/2530705#taiko/5593692) (FM1) where they were broken **by just over 10,000 points**!
 Suddenly, Malaysia were 1 map away from reaching a tiebreaker that seemed to favour their high skillcap players.
-The pick of [exnoiz - Chen Man](https://osu.ppy.sh/beatmapsets/2530667#taiko/5593609) (NM1) came without hesitation, and Malaysia’s strong accuracy kept them in the driver’s seat.
+The pick of [exnoiz - Chen Man](https://osu.ppy.sh/beatmapsets/2530667#taiko/5593609) (NM1) came without hesitation, and Malaysia's strong accuracy kept them in the driver's seat.
 France would need a miracle to avoid a TB situation.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>